PAWPALS/Paw-Pals/README.md

 #### Params: none

-Will return all users pets with their associated user id, pet id, name, breed, description and current status.
+Will return all users pets with their associated user id, pet id, name, breed, description and current status(present:).

 #### Response:
-If query was successfully, you should receive status code 202 and ...
+If the query was successful, you should receive status code 202 and ...

 ```json
 {